deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    More WFS examples

 .. tip::
-  This workspace is a good starting point for implementing compliant INSPIRE View and/or Download Services.
+  This workspace is a good starting point for implementing scalable and compliant INSPIRE View and/or Download Services.
 It can easily be adapted to use PostGIS, Oracle Spatial or Microsoft SQL Server databases as storage backend (see :ref:`anchor-configuration-sqlfeaturestore`).
-Other things you may want to adapt is the list of layers, the layer styles or the reported metadata.
+Other things you may want to adapt is the configuration of :ref:`anchor-configuration-layers`, the :ref:`anchor-configuration-renderstyles` or the reported :ref:`anchor-configuration-metadata`.

 .. tip::
   You can also delete features using WFS transactions.
 After deletion, they will not be rendered anymore.
 WMS and WFS operate on the same feature store.